 While walking, we discovered some lovely corners.
 A big part of the park had old and tall trees.
 These trees showed fresh light green colored leaves which attenuated the light, actually ideal for taking photos.

 There were big parts with water sections.
-In the middle was a small island which was not reachable by the public so the water birds had a private place for their nests.
-Water cascades and fishponds completed the layout.
-All this was filled with tulip beds in full bloom mixed in with some other types.
-One could see amazing color combinations where ever you looked.
-Difficult to decide which were nicer.
+In the middle was a small island that was not reachable by the public, so the water birds had a private place for their nests.
+Water cascades and fishponds completed the layout

 The result is masses of photos taken, not one prettier than the other.
-We walked for more than 4 hours absorbing this natural wonder.
+We walked for over 4 hours absorbing this natural wonder.
 In the park, you will find an enclosed exposition hall with beautiful flower arrangements, various souvenir shops, and restaurants.

 The Keukenhof is situated near Lisse, in the province of South Holland.
 This does not mean in the south of Holland.
 It is more in the middle of the upper half of Holland on the Westside.
 If you plan to visit Holland, I would really recommend you to visit in the springtime as a visit to this beautiful park is an absolute must.